 Tier 2: Boosted Posts (Small Budget) When organic posts perform well, boost them to extend reach.
 Keep individual boosts under $50 and focus on engagement and reach rather than conversions.

 Tier 3: Ads Manager Campaigns (Primary Budget) Run your primary advertising through Ads Manager with proper conversion tracking, audience segmentation, and creative testing.
-This is where most of your budget should go.
+This is where most of your budget should go, especially when managing Facebook ads cost per day at scale.

 Budget Allocation